 In other words, the seven Mitzvot Bnei Noach are not just nice, ethical “things to do.”
 They are Divine laws, halachot.
 And, as the Talmud states, “Since the Temple was destroyed, God has no place left except the four cubits of halachah,” for these mitzvot to become a Godly vessel, they must be kept properly, which means that they must be kept according to the halacha.

 Just like Jews must observe the halacha in keeping their 613 commandments, there are halachot in observing the Seven Mitzvot Bnei Noach.
 Obviously, the halachic details are beyond the scope of this website article.
-There are, however, plenty of resources for further exploration on the internet.
+There are, however, plenty of resources for further exploration.
+See the websites listed below.

 Finding God in Our World